seraogianluca/secure-messaging/README.md

 4) SERVER -> CLIENT A: If an "OK" message is received, the server adds client B's public key, then forwards it to client A. If client B refused the request to talk, the server forwards the "NO" message to client A.

 5) CLIENT A -> SERVER: Client A verifies the nonce.
-If verification is successful, it sends to the server an "OK" message with the nonces.
+If verification is successful, it sends to the server an "OK" message with client B's nonce.
 Everything is encrypted with client B's public key.
 If client B refuses to talk, client A receives the "NO" message, and the protocol stops here.

 6) SERVER -> CLIENT B: The server forwards the message.